expo/expo/docs/pages/versions/unversioned/sdk/securestore.md

 ## Installation

-This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+For Managed projects, you'll need to run `expo install expo-secure-store`.
 To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-secure-store).

 ## API